oxalica/ghoti-shell/README.md

 ## What

-- This is mostly an Proof of Concept project.
+- This is mostly a proof of concept project.
 I may or may not abandon it at any time.

   Only some essential builtins are implemented.
 Do not try to use it as a real shell.

-- To proof that we do not require sub-shell or fork/exec for concurrency.
+- To prove that we do not require sub-shell or fork/exec for concurrency.

   https://github.com/fish-shell/fish-shell/issues/1396 which is the main issue preventing me from using fish-shell, is fixed in ghoti-shell.
 I've been